 Set up your morning routine and make adjustments as you go

-Consistency is the most important thing when it comes to your routine.
+Consistency is the most important thing when it comes to your perfect morning routine.
 Choose things you’ll want to do each morning.
 This might mean starting small while you get used to the practice.
 Try it out every day for a week or two and see how you feel each day.
 Make any adjustments you need as you go along.
 Start earlier or later or add in or take away activities as needed.

 Give yourself room to make mistakes